Vikram-Jha/Learning-Android-Studios/README.md

 15. ListViewDEMO  ------> CREATING A LIST IN ANDROID APP  (Full of comments)
 16. Table App -----> USING SEEKBAR AND LIST VIEW A INTERACTIVE TABLE APP HAS BEEN MADE(No Comments)
 17. Egg Timer -----> BASIC SIMPLE TIMER APP
+18. Hide UI Elements ----- > HIDING SOME OF FEATURES USING VISIBILITY THING